 This standard as issued reflects the first and third phases of the project to replace PAS 39 and applies to the classification and measurement of financial assets and liabilities and hedge accounting, respectively.
 Work on the second phase, which relate to impairment of financial instruments, and the limited amendments to the classification and measurement mode was completed by IASB in July 2014, replacing PAS 39 in its entirety.
 PFRS 9 requires all financial assets to be measured at fair value at initial recognition.
-Adebt financial asset may, if the fair value option (FVO) is not invoked, be subsequently measured at amortized cost if it is held within a business model that has the objective to hold the assets to collect the contractual cash flows and its contractual terms give rise, on specified dates, to cash flows that are solely payments of principal and interest on the principal outstanding.
+A debt financial asset may, if the fair value option (FVO) is not invoked, be subsequently measured at amortized cost if it is held within a business model that has the objective to hold the assets to collect the contractual cash flows and its contractual terms give rise, on specified dates, to cash flows that are solely payments of principal and interest on the principal outstanding.
 All other debt instruments are subsequently measured at fair value through profit or loss.
+All equity financial assets are measured at fair value either through other comprehensive income (OCI) or profit or loss.
 Equity financial assets held for trading must be measured at fair value through profit or loss.
-For liabilities designated as at FVPL using the fair value option, the amount of change in the fair value of a liability that is attributable to changes in credit risk must be presented in OCI.
-The remainder of the change in fair value is presented in profit or loss, unless presentation of the fair value relating to the entity's own credit risk in OCI would create or enlarge an accounting mismatch in profit or loss.
-All other PAS 39 classification and measurement requirements for financial liabilities have been carried forward to PFRS 9, including the embedded derivative bifurcation rules and the criteria for using the FVO.
-The adoption of the first phase of PFRS 9 will have an effect on the classification and measurement of the Group's financial assets, but will potentially have no impact on the classification and measurement of financial liabilities.
+For liabilities designated as at FVPL using the fair value option, the amount of change in fair value is presented in profit or loss, unless presentation of the fair value relating to the entity's own credit risk in OCI would create or enlarge an accounting mismatch in profit or loss.
+All other PAS 39 classification and measurement requirements for liabilities have been carried forward to PFRS 9 sink have an effect on the classification and measurement of the Group's financial liabilities.